Setting Translation Checks

 This expression instructs the system to find if double or single quotes exist in the translation text.
 Depending on where this check will be applied, translations only or both source and translation string, the following can happen:

-• if the check is on translations only and the translation text does not contain double or single quotes, then no error will be returned.
+• If the check is on translations only and the text does not contain double or single quotes, then no error will be returned.

 The setup will look like this: